 - Distilled water (to top off the battery and dilute antifreeze)

-The expenses to operate a truck are different—yet just as important—as those to operate a restaurant kitchen, so be sure to anticipate them in your planning process.
-For example, it could cost you about $120 to fill your truck’s 40-gal. gas tank, and at around 7 mi./gal., a tank may not last a week.
+The expenses to operate a truck are different than those of a restaurant kitchen, so be sure to anticipate them in your planning process.
+For example, it could cost you about $160 to fill your truck’s 40-gallon gas tank, and at around 7 mi./gal., a tank may not last a week.

 With some careful thought and attention to detail, you can equip your food truck to be a productive and efficient workspace.